nobruin/loanapp/docs/development.md

 - `@SpringBootTest` for full application context
 - `@TestPropertySource` for test-specific configuration
 - `BaseIntegrationTest` for common test setup
+- An in-memory H2 database configured specifically for tests only

 ## Local Development Tips

 ### Database Management
-- If you modify JPA entities, the default `ddl-auto: update` will evolve the in-memory schema at runtime
-- Use the H2 console to inspect tables (`AUTH_USER` etc.)
+- PostgreSQL is always used for local development unless running tests (which use H2 automatically)
+- Database connection configs are in `src/main/resources/application-dev.yml` (development) and `application-prod.yml` (production simulation)
-- SQL logs are enabled by default via `spring.jpa.show-sql: true`
+- SQL logs can be enabled via `spring.jpa.show-sql: true`

 ### Code Quality
 - Follow Kotlin coding conventions